 How did I get this way?
 I can’t pinpoint the exact moment I became an emotional eater.
 When I look back, sadly I can’t remember the time before food took up so much space in my mind.
 But I do know it all came about in college, which is a tough time for many young adults.
 It is a significant time in one’s life, being out on your own for the first time, confronting the realities of life without your parents there to shield you or soothe the blows.
 I was also a college athlete, so was expected to be at the top of my game (literally and in the classroom) every day.
 All of this pressure fed the monster within me known as perfectionism.

-I have always been a bit of a perfectionist (see my post about that here!), so embracing the not-so-good, tough moments in life used to be pretty hard for me.
+I have always been a bit of a perfectionist, so embracing the not-so-good, tough moments in life used to be pretty hard for me.
 When something bad happened, my first reaction was to run away or turn a blind eye, pretend it never occurred.
 So I turned to something I could control, what I ate.
 I used it as a form of comfort and to numb myself from the harsh realities of life.
 I felt safe in my little hole.

 But burying emotions and pretending the bad doesn’t exist is a recipe for disaster in the long run.
 Emotions that aren’t properly processed and released from the body can get stuck and manifest in negative ways (disease, depression, anxiety).
 Through my own experience I have learned that sometimes the things that knock you down a peg or two are some of the most important experiences you can have in life.